-If possible, you should try to follow the same command names that the official unpackers use; these are:
+If possible, you should try to follow the same command names that the official unpackers use, which are:

-- setup, to create the experiment directory and set everything for execution; - run, to reproduce the experiment; - destroy, to bring down all that setup and to prepare and delete the experiment directory safely; - upload and download, to either replace input files in the experiment with your own, or to get the output files for further examination.
+- setup: to create the experiment directory and set everything for execution; - run: to reproduce the experiment; - destroy: to bring down all that setup and to prepare and delete the experiment directory safely; - upload and download: to replace input files in the experiment, and to get the output files for further examination, respectively.

 If these commands can be broken down into different steps that you want to expose to the user, or if you provide completely different actions from these defaults, you are free to add them to the parser as well.
-For instance, reprounzipvagrant exposes setup/start, which starts or resumes the virtual machine, and destroy/vm, which stops and deallocates the virtual machine but leaves the template for possible reuse.
+For instance, the vagrant unpacker exposes setup/start, which starts or resumes the virtual machine, and destroy/vm, which stops and deallocates the virtual machine but leaves the template for possible reuse.